 The William T. Grant Foundation is delighted to announce the return of Kimberly A. DuMont in the role of Senior Vice President of Program, effective October 1, 2022.
 Kim was previously employed at the Foundation from 2011-2020 as program officer and senior program officer.
 She was instrumental in the 2015 reshaping of the Foundation’s initiative to support research to improve the use of research evidence, and in the 2014 launch of the reducing inequality initiative.
 She developed, designed, and implemented the Institutional Challenge Grant, one of the Foundation’s most widely heralded programs today.
 Kim also led shifts that addressed bias in grantmaking practices and co-constructed two funder collaboratives, one to better support policymakers and practitioners in child welfare and the other to reduce racial and ethnic disparities in funding and career advancement.
-Among her valuable written work is the Foundation-published essay on “Reframing Evidence-Based Policy to Align with the Evidence,” which exhorts those concerned with evidence-based policymaking to understand and value the social side of evidence use.

 “I am thrilled that Kim is rejoining the Foundation,” stated Adam Gamoran, President of the William T. Grant Foundation.
 “She is an effective leader, a wise judge of scholarship, and a creative thinker, who has launched innovative programs here and elsewhere.
 Kim’s return will enable us to develop further the grantmaking programs we have pursued over the past decade.
 She will bring innovative ideas from her experience outside the Foundation that will enrich our approach to funding and expand our grantee base.”